-- Mario Badescu Facial Spray With Aloe, Herbs & Rosewater (starting at $7; nordstrom.com)
+- Mario Badescu Facial Spray With Aloe, Herbs & Rosewater (starting at $5.95, originally starting at $7; nordstrom.com)

 This highly popular mist uses the power of aloe and rosewater to both hydrate and refresh the skin.
 Fans have been known to use this on bare skin, as well as over makeup as a setting spray.

 - Herbivore Botanicals Rose Hibiscus Hydrating Face Mist (starting at $16; nordstrom.com)

 Hyaluronic acid is what takes this mist to the next level.
 It’s also got an extremely lovely smell of rosewater and hibiscus that we promise isn’t too overwhelming.

 - Drunk Elephant Virgin Marula Antioxidant Face Oil ($72; sephora.com)

 This oil is all about targeting dehydrated skin, with an extra kick of nourishing pure marula oil.

 A cocktail of lavender, squalane and primrose means this oil not only smells lovely, but can hydrate and target fine lines in the skin overnight.